ly-web/appweb7/samples/websockets-output/README.md

      http://localhost:8080/test.html

-This opens a web socket and sends the message "Hello Server" to the server.
-The server responds by echoing back the message.
-After one minute of inactivity, the server will close the connection.
+This opens a web socket and and listens for WebSocket data sent by the server.
+It will display the received data in the browser window.

 Code:
 ---